 ||The slippery finish makes food particles easily removed or washed

-Pros of Using Silicone and Metal Straws
+Silicone vs. Metal Straws

 Safety - It’s a Tie!